Francis Mallory: Career after Congress

 He also served as Navy Agent in Norfolk during the administration of President Millard Fillmore (a fellow Whig) in the early 1850s.
-His political career continued as a Delegate in the Virginia General Assembly, representing Norfolk city from 1854-1859.
+His political career continued as a Delegate in the Virginia General Assembly, representing Norfolk city from 1854 to 1859.

 For many years, Mallory lobbied the Virginia General Assembly on behalf of a railroad line to Norfolk, despite rival railroad and shipping interests from Richmond and Petersburg.
 In 1851, Dr. Mallory and the Norfolk interests finally succeeded in obtaining a legislative charter as well as financing from the Virginia Board of Public Works to form the Norfolk and Petersburg Railroad (N&P).